JayBW1/JayBW1/README.md

 ###### Contact: worlddomination@milkman.cats

 Brief Description:
-Is his own boss, currently wondering what humans do all day, works 100 hours a week (sleeping) and has an odd affinity for bread sticks.
+Is his own boss, currently wondering what humans do all day.
+Works 100 hours a week (likes to sleep on the job) and has an odd affinity for bread sticks.

 ##### Checkout Some Repos - https://github.com/JayBW1?tab=repositories